 Step 6: Remove the Refill Tube

-Pull the refill tube off the nipple of the fill valve and out of the holder on the overflow pipe.
+Pull the refill tube off the fill valve and out of the overflow pipe holder:

 Step 7: Unhook the Flapper Chain from the Tank Lever